 - 2NDFLOOR Youth Helpline: (888) 222-2228 (call or text 24/7)

-For further reading on suicide prevention in New Jersey, click here.
+For more resources on suicide prevention in New Jersey, visit The Suicide Prevention Resource Center.

 To subscribe to our blog posts and news releases, fill out the fields below.